There are (more or less) eternal mysteries facing us:

 The key point in neocybernetics is that the emergent models are studied directly rather than the physical first-principles ones.
 It turns out that the analysis and synthesis tools are based on multivariate statistical methods.

 It has been assumed that behaviors in complex systems cannot be analyzed using traditional mathematics: deeply nonlinear and chaotic models are needed.
 However, when one directly concentrates on the final stochastic patterns, counterintuitively, one can trust on linearity and stability.
 Rather than studying lifeless algebraic relations or hopelessly complex nonlinear iterations at the edge of chaos – the mainstream approaches today in complex systems research – much broader views can be seen around the dynamic, elastic equilibria.

 It turns out that cybernetic systems are based on higher-order tensions among networked processes.

 Surprisingly, it is control theory that offers the conceptual tools for understanding the behaviors in nature:

 A cybernetic system implements emergent model-based control of the degrees of freedom of its environment.

-12+3 lectures on video – accompanied with transcriptions in Finnish and in English, and a few hundred slides
+12+3 lectures on video – accompanied with transcriptions in Finnish, and a few hundred slides

 Illustration of emergent linear models – Java applet and animations